starbends/HASA/README.md

 # How it works:

-By feeding it a folder, of which it is your choice, HASA will determine whether the file can "legally" be called Hi-Fi or Low-Fi.
+By feeding it a file, of which it is your choice, HASA will determine whether the file can "legally" be called Hi-Fi or Low-Fi.
 It does this in several ways.

 i.
-Utilises FFT to convert the signal into a spectrum and also feed back this information in the log.
+Utilises FFT to convert the signal into a spectrum and also feed back this information in the console.

 ii.
 Takes the sample rate, and analyses it's true value.